ixiaopan/blog/content/post/recommendation.md

 User-based filtering works on the idea that we look for users with a similar taste and recommend the items they like most.
 So there are two questions here

 - How to measure similarity between users?
-(We have fixed.)
+(See above)
 - What to recommend to the target user?
 Two common ways,
   - Average
   - Vote